 OPI includes consumption of fixed capital (CFC), corporate profits, and net of business current transfer payments.
 It includes income derived from dividends, royalties, corporate profits, and interest income.
 In the case of government payroll industries (539-546), it is capital consumption allowance (i.e., depreciation).

 Negative OPI in general means that the Industry spent more than in brought in as revenues (i.e., ran a deficit) that year.

 OPI provides a source of income for households, business, and governments.
 However, I-O models by default treat OPI as a leakage, meaning that any OPI generated as part of an analysis will not generate any additional effects.
-This is because the assumptions that income generated from OPI will go to recipients within the region and that those recipients will spend that income in a typical manner may not be valid.

 What does all this mean?
 Well, consider this: over a given period of time (say, one year), Industries throughout economies generate income through the sale of the goods and/or services they produce.
 Easy enough, right?
 But, in addition to the sale of the goods and/or services they produce, industries also generate income from "other stuff" during that time; stuff that's unrelated to their actual operational activity.
 Because of this, the dollars of income that are generated in these ways is characterized as OPI by IMPLAN.